-At the beginning of each school year, the teacher will send home a list of the school and classroom rules.
+At the beginning of each school year, the teacher will send home a list of the school and classroom rules, you may also find a copy of the Parent-Student handbook here.
 The principal and every teacher in the school has the authority to apply appropriate disciplinary measures to a violation of any of the school’s regulations or policies.
 The following is a list, non-inclusive, of acceptable and possible disciplinary measures:

 - Teacher or principal speaks with the child